karisigurd4/DocumentLab/README.md

 ### Page analysis
 Once the OCR and text classification step of the process is finished, we've got a set of analyzed text and their coordinate positions.
 The process that comes next is referred to as *Page Analysis* whereupon we take this information and build up a grid datastructure whose cells try to reflect the position of text extracted from the document as accurately as possible.
 Each cell in the grid is an N-dimensional array where N is the number of text classifications that were found for each text.
 The grid is essentially a three-dimensional array where the X and Y reflect position and the Z axis the possible matching text classifications.

+Additionally: since we're dealing with images we don't trust the exact pixel positions completely in order to build the grid.
+So we use a lot of rounding there to begin with.
+A Page Trimmer component on top of that provides an algorithm to fix any issues that might occur because of rounding.
+Resulting in a very reliable grid.

 ### Interpreter: Querying the page
 #### Page traversal